buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcLinearElement.md

 # IfcLinearElement

-A generalization of all linear elements that are parts of an alignment.
+A generalization of all linear elements that are parts of an alignment.<!-- end of definition -->